JehyunRa/tinyapp/README.md

 #### create new URL Page
 This is edit page and can be accessed by clicking 'edit' on each of the edit button on my URLs page's list.

 A user can remove URL currently displaying on the page from the list and add another URL that the user enters to the list.
+Same as create new URL, the app will add 'http://' to URL without protocol identifier, and attempts to establish connection with the given URL.
+If it can find the website, it will add the new URL to the list and delete the previous one from the user's list.
+If it fails to find the website the app will redirect the user to 0 error page and the list won't be modified.

+Once the URL is successfully added to the user's list, the user will be redirected to my URLs page.

 ## Dependencies